mariokaufmann/zagreus/docs/step-by-step/dynamic-image.md

 ### Adding the asset at runtime
 Sometimes it can also be useful to add an asset dynamically when the template is already built (for example if the assets are not known yet when building the template).
 This can be achieved through the server API.
 Go to the server API documentation (reference the chapter about dynamic text for more information about it).
 Search for the _/asset_ endpoints.
 The GET request retrieves the file names of all assets that are currently uploaded for the given template.
 With the POST request one can upload an asset dynamically.
 Enter `dragon.png` as asset name and select the icon from the documentation UI (you can also use a file of yours).
 Then click execute and the asset should be uploaded.

+_Important: Since the asset was uploaded dynamically it will be removed once the template is uploaded to the server again.
+To make sure that the asset is always available it is best to build it together with the template._

 # Set image content dynamically
 Go to the server API documentation.
 Search for the _data/image_ endpoint.
 The property asset in the payload determines, which file is set as the image source.
 Try setting the image source of the _ScoreboardLogoImage_ element to the dragon image (`"asset" : "dragon.png"`).
 You can now see that the logo was replaced with a dragon.